JongtaekChoi/react-native-simple-masonry-list/README.md

 See [example](example/src/App.tsx).
 This example code get unsplash random images using [unsplash getting random photo api](https://unsplash.com/documentation#get-a-random-photo).
 It gets random 30 images from Unsplash API.
 The MasonryList split these images into 2 (or 3) columns in order.
 The previous image is placed higher regardless of the column, and the image of the same vertical offset is aligned from left to right.

+If you want to run the example you must create env.json file to example folder and provide Unsplash access key.

 ### Props

 The props of the MasonryList extend the props of ScrollView.
 It is wrapped with a ScrollView container and all props values are used in the container except below values.